Hosting

 Providers

-For hosting, we use both IaaS (Infrastructure as a Service) providers - namely AWS and Azure - and PaaS (Platform as a Service) providers - namely Heroku.
+For hosting, the team uses both IaaS (Infrastructure as a Service) providers - namely AWS and Azure - and PaaS (Platform as a Service) providers - namely Heroku.

 IaaS